-Rainwater Botanicals’ Zero Waste Lip Balm
+Rainwater Botanicals’ Plastic Free Lip Balms

 Whether you choose Anisette, Pink Grapefruit, or Iced Mocha, you’ll get natural ingredients like wild shea butter, organic castor oil, organic tamanu oil, essential oils, and mineral color.

 About Rainwater Botanicals

 They never test on animals (but rather test on themselves) and are a member of The Campaign for Safe Cosmetics.

 7. PLANT MAKEUP

-Plant Makeup’s Zero Waste Lip Balm
+Plant Makeup’s Zero Waste Lip Balm Beeswax

-If super cute and environmentally friendly lip balm is what you’re after, check out Plant Makeup’s plump range.
+If cute and environmentally friendly lip balm is what you’re after, check out Plant Makeup’s plump range.

-Some of their other options come in reusable tins or glass jars.
+Other options come in reusable tins or glass jars.